athiphat67/athiphat67/README.md

 ## 🚀 MyProject
 ### Kibo-RPC

+The project team received the Outstanding Presentation Award at the national championship, where the team finished 6th.

 My Kibo-RPC project, developed entirely in Java via Android Studio, optimized Astrobee control and navigation, utilized OpenCV for image processing, integrated a custom-trained YOLOv8n model (converted to TFLite) for object detection, and implemented precise vector translation for reporting within the simulation.
 You can see all details in repo link.

 **Repository:** https://github.com/athiphat67/KiboTeamSENSUAY.git